kpullagu/terraform-provider-oci/docs/solutions/rhel74_image/README.md

 6. The subnet to be used must have the following configuration:
 	- Port 80 TCP must be allowed on the subnet
 	- All ICMP traffic must be allowed on the subnet (ICMP All)
+7. Make sure Sharutils package is installed on the Linux machine where you are running this terraform script from. yum install sharutils

 NOTE: A template env-vars file is provided as part of this example.
 Simply complete the items inside the template and source the result into your shell by using: